Patients, Families, and Caregivers

 Patients must be able to get in and out of the vehicle independently.
 A minimum of three business days' notice is required when requesting rides.
 There is an annual fee of $100.

-If you're interested in enrolling in the Canadian Cancer Society Wheels of Hope program, please ask your care team to enter a referral to our Social Work team, who can work with you to submit a referral (pending you meet Wheels of Hope referral criteria)
+If you're interested in enrolling in the Canadian Cancer Society Wheels of Hope program, please ask your care team to enter a referral to our Social Work team, who can work with you to submit a referral (pending you meet Wheels of Hope referral criteria).

 Community Support Groups and Organizations